anand-manoj-sharma/Loan-Prediction-Model/README.md

 2) cleantest.csv and cleantrain.csv contains the dataset which is ready for model development.

-   The Data-Analysis notebook contains the analysis part.
+3) the Data-Analysis notebook contains the analysis part.